yuvisu/HEPS/readme.md

 Outputs: Fairness scores saved in the Output/SCORE_fairness directory

 # 5. Statistic
 Use the notebook Statistic/format_results.ipynb to compile and view all summary results.
+This file is to use check the results without implementing training/testing splicing.

 ## Help